Kalkandu: Production

 A. M. Nandakumar first approached Vimal to feature in the lead role, but was discouraged by the actor's salary request.
 The film later gained media attention prior to release, owing to the lead actor Gajesh's debut.
-He is the son of actor-dancer Anand Babu and grandson of comedian Nagesh.
-Following the appearance of late actor Nagesh's animation in Kochadaiiyaan (2014), the director insisted on having a sequence in his film, where all three generations of the family appear in one scene through computer imagery.
-The film was shot mainly in Tamil Nadu, in places such as Karaikudi,Tiruchi and Kanyakumari.
+He is the son of Anand Babu and grandson of comedian Nagesh.
+Following the appearance of Nagesh's animation in Kochadaiiyaan (2014), the director insisted on having a sequence in his film, where all three generations of the family appear in one scene through computer imagery.
+The film was shot mainly in Tamil Nadu, in places such as Karaikudi, Tiruchi and Kanyakumari.

 Release

 The film had a limited release across Tamil Nadu on 31 October 2014, owing to the presence of bigger budget films at the box office.
 It opened to mixed reviews with a critics noting the film "is the kind of story that Tamil cinema had beaten to death in the 90s."
 Another reviewer noted that the film had a dated feel and called it "excruciatingly long".